SPoretti/Voci-App/Writerside/topics/reference/app/ui/theme/Colors.md

 ## Usage

-These color values can be accessed through the `ColorPalette` object in your code:
+These color values can be accessed through the `ColorPalette` object in the `Colors.kt` file:

 ```kotlin
 val primaryColor = ColorPalette.PrimaryLight // For light theme